 1.3.
 UoD Institute of Sport and Exercise reserves the right to refuse entry to any Member to the Facilities or to provide any of the Programmes to any Member, where the Membership has been suspended or terminated in accordance with these terms of agreement.

 1.4.
-A list of Fees and Top Up Fees, direct debit terms and conditions and information on the Salary Sacrifice scheme are available on our website or from Institute reception
+A list of Fees and Top Up Fees and direct debit terms and conditions are available on our website or from our reception.

 1.5.
 Membership fees will be subject to an annual price review.
 The Membership Fees may increase by an inflationary amount from 1 August each year.
 Notification of the increase will be made on the Institute website.
 A Member has the right not to accept the increase in subscription by cancelling their Membership by giving the Institute of Sport and Exercise no less than one month’s written notice.
 The Member giving notice must continue to pay the Membership Fees at the current rate immediately prior to any proposed increase until the end of the notice period.
 The Institute of Sport and Exercise will refund the proportion of the Membership Fee that has been paid by the Member after the expiry of the notice.